 Option #3 – Acquired Distinctiveness Based On a Prior Registration

 If you already own an existing registration on the Principal Register for the same (or very similar) trademark for related products/services, you can make a claim of acquired distinctiveness under Section 2(f) based on your prior registration.
-This is true regardless of whether your trademark application was filed on an in-use basis, on an intent-to-use basis, under Section 44(d) or 44(e), or through the Madrid Protocol.
+This is true regardless of whether your trademark application was filed under Section 1(a) (use in commerce), under Section 1(b) (intent to use), under Section 44(d) or Section 44(e), or through the Madrid Protocol.
 Assuming that your mark is essentially the same as the mark in your prior registration, and the products/services in your application are sufficiently related to the products/services in your prior registration, the examining attorney will almost definitely approve your trademark for publication.
 So, this is an excellent route to take if you happen to own an applicable prior registration.

 Questions About Section 2(f)?